Observable Gravitational Wave Strain at Second Order

 Existing proposals to remedy the gauge issue are based on extrapolations of results from flat spacetime.
 For instance, Ref.~\cite{DeLuca:2019ufz} argues that the synchronous gauge is the closest to the TT gauge.
 Ref.~\cite{Yuan:2025seu} proposes to drop terms that do not behave as expected from propagating radiation based on the Sommerfeld boundary condition.
 Although these ideas provide some insight, it is unclear whether they also apply to cosmological spacetimes without explicit calculation of the measured strain.

 In this Letter, we compute, for the first time, the GW strain measured by a detector at second order.
 For simplicity, we focus on geodesic clocks \cite{marzke1964gravitation}, where two geodesic observers exchange ElectroMagnetic (EM) signals.
-Time delays are observables and, therefore, free from gauge ambiguities.
+Time delays are observables and therefore free from gauge ambiguities.
 We find that the physical effect due to GWs coincides with the TT components in the Newton gauge, thereby settling the gauge issue of induced GWs.
+Although our analysis strictly applies to the idealized case of geodesic observers, we argue in the conclusions that generalizations to non-geodesic observers, such as in ground-based interferometers, are possible.

 \textit{GW measurements and cosmic geodesic clock.}--- Current GW observations rely on EM signal exchanges \cite{Romano:2016dpx}.
 For example, in GW interferometers, a laser beam is emitted, split, bounced off mirrors, and received back.
-PTAs carefully monitor periodic radio signal emitted by milisecond pulsars in the galaxy.
+PTAs carefully monitor periodic radio signals emitted by millisecond pulsars in the galaxy.
 Similarly, one may use spacecraft Doppler tracking \cite{Estabrook:1975jtn,Armstrong:2006zz,Zwick:2024hag}.
-In all these measurements, passing GWs cause a delay in the proper time the detector takes to receive the signal, as well as shift in the signal's frequency.
+In all these measurements, passing GWs cause a delay in the proper time the detector takes to receive the signal, as well as a shift in the signal's frequency.

 The elementary process in such measurements is the emission and reception of photons between two separate time-like observers.
 Let us call the spacetime trajectories of emitter and receptor respectively as $x_{\rm e}^\mu(\tau_{\rm e})$ and $x_{\rm r}^\mu(\tau_{\rm r})$, where $\tau$ is the corresponding proper time, and the photon geodesic connecting them as $x_\gamma^\mu(w)$, where $w$ is the affine parameter.
 We provide an illustration in Fig.~\ref{fig:config}.